UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Completion:** Marked by a daily checkmark when the activity's required amount is completed.

+  - **Failure Reporting:** Players must explicitly report if they fail to complete a todo, resulting in the quest's failure.

 - **Confidence Points (CP):**

   - **Initial CP:** Determined subjectively by the player's self-assessed confidence level on a scale from 1 to 10.